astroDimitrios/Astronomy/Code/AstPy-6 Sunspots/README.md

 # Sunspots

+## sunspots.ipynb
+## AIM - To measure the sun's rotation period using sunspots and visualise our results

+**Predict**

+Have a think about these questions and make some predictions!
+Be sure to tell someone else what you predict.

+1) How fast do you think the sun rotates?
+2) Does it rotate at the same speed all over its surface?
+3) How could we use sunpots in a series of images to calculate the sun's rotation period?

+## theorySunspots.ipynb
+## AIM - To visualise and describe the motion of a sunspot

+## Intro

 Identification of sunspots in SDO HMI continuum images.
 Calculation of the sidereal and synodic rotation periods of the sun.
 Automatic identification and tracking of sunspots.